Thynix/pyProbe/README.md

 The three tools are:

 * `probe.py`: connects to a Freenet node and makes probe requests to random locations, storing the results in a database.
-* `analyze.py`: reads probe results from a database, generating plots of the data and a network topology graph.
+* `analyze.py`: reads probe results from a database, generating plots of the data and optionally a network topology graph.
 * `util.py`: provides statistics on the amount of information held by the database and allows easily running the `sqlite` commands `analyze` and `vacuum`.

 Help screens are available by running a tool with the `--help` or `-h` arguments.